freeCodeCamp/guide/src/pages/vim/useful-commands/index.md

 ## Opening a file within VIM
 In VIM you can open a file within the same window by setting your cursor on a path and typing `gf`.
 This will tell VIM that the current text that the cursor resides is a file that you want to open.
 The file will open up within the VIM terminal so if you want to return to the previous window just type `ctrl+o`.
 This will tell VIM to go to the previous screen.

+## How to split windows
+You can split vim windows and edit 2 or more files at the same time.
+- `:split`  -> split window (horizontal)
+- `:vsplit` -> split window (vertical)
+- `:vertical` new -> open a new file in a new window

+To move between windows you can use the following commands:

+- `CTRL-W h` - move to the window on the left
+- `CTRL-W j` - move to the window below
+- `CTRL-W k` - move to the window above
+- `CTRL-W l` - move to the window on the right
+- `CTRL-W t` - move to the top window
+- `CTRL-W b` - move to the bottom window

 ## Bare minimum functionality

 Most likely you'll find yourself in "normal" mode, it allows you to enter commands by pressing the colon `:` key.